5 Data Processing Tasks to Ensure Success

 For example, your organization may depend on very detailed Human Resources information for compliance and workflow reasons.
 The other organization may only have paper files or a simple file share.
 By indexing before the migration, you will capture the data you need regardless of how it was previously stored or identified.

-Plan to re-index all document types regardless of where they’re stored – onsite / offsite, SharePoint, Documentum, Alfresco, Ariba, Dropbox, file servers, etc. You’ll save an immense amount of human labor by automatically indexing documentation during migration.
+Plan to re-index all document types regardless of where they’re stored – onsite / offsite, SharePoint, Documentum, Alfresco, Ariba, Box, Dropbox, file servers, etc. You’ll save an immense amount of human labor by automatically indexing documentation during migration.